 In medical matters, we can define the standard of care as the level of professional medical care relevant to a specific medical situation.
 Determining the actual standard of care for a specific situation depends on what resources were available to the medical professional and how they were used.
-A medical malpractice attorney arrives at the accepted standard of care by deciding whether another medical professional with access to the same resources and similar credentials and experience would have performed in the same manner.
+A seasoned medical malpractice attorney handling a case on behalf of their client arrives at the accepted standard of care by deciding whether another medical professional with access to the same resources and similar credentials and experience would have performed in the same manner.

 What Is Considered a Breach of the Standard of Care for a Stroke?

 Medical health professionals have a brief window to treat a stroke patient; therefore, every action that is taken matters, and there is little room for error.
 A breach of the standard of care may happen in several situations, including:

 - Diagnosing a patient incorrectly.
 Some illnesses or conditions may present as a stroke, such as brain tumors and seizures.
 Yet, a doctor must be able to differentiate a stroke from these other conditions.
 When the doctor arrives at a diagnosis quickly, although the symptoms warrant further testing, there is a potential for a breach in the standard of care.
 Should it then be determined that the patient's ailment is different from what the doctor diagnosed and treated, and the patient suffered an injury as a result, then a breach in the standard of care was present.